The clouds caressed the blue sky above the barren lands.

 “Ask me anything, Ancient One.
 I shall gladly pay the price if I will acquire what I want.”

-“The price I speak of is high and many that had come here, just like you, refused to pay it in the end.
-If you truly want strength, you will have to pay with your very soul.”
+“The price I speak of is high and many that had come here, just like

 The last words were no longer muttered, but shook the entire chamber with their strength.